linhchi33a/authentication-react-express-app/README.md

 `git clone https://github.com/linhchi33a/authentication-react-express-app.git`

-After that, in the root directory of the project install node modules:

-`npm install`

 # back-end
 Run the back-end by going the back-end directory:

 `cd /authentication-react-express-app/backend`

+After that, install node modules:
+`npm install`

 Start the back-end environment with the following command: